Durkan vetoes Seattle Council’s plan to spend $86 million from emergency reserves on COVID-19 relief

 Another wrinkle in the debate emerged Friday when Mosqueda and three other council members proposed that Seattle spend the last $13 million in the reserves this year on community-led public safety research and solutions.

-They made that proposal in response to demands by Black Lives Matter advocates to shrink the Police Department and scale up other approaches; cuts to the Police Department likely won’t yield money for other community-based solutions for months, so the council members want to tap the city’s reserves to get the ball rolling.
+They made that proposal in response to demands by Black Lives Matter advocates to shrink the Police Department and scale up other approaches; cuts to the Police Department likely won’t yield money for community-based solutions for months, so the council members want to tap the city’s reserves to get the ball rolling.

 Durkan has been lobbying for more help from Congress, she said.
 Seattle cannot wait for Congress to act, Mosqueda replied.